fallow64/subgen/README.md

 ## Notes

 On AMD GPUs, transcribing via the GPU (i.e. using ROCm) is very *very* shakey.
-Unless you know exactly what you're doing, I would advice just setting the device to c
+Unless you know exactly what you're doing, I would advise you set the `--device=cpu`.